Ajmal-Asharaf0/PRODIGY_CS_01/README.md

 Requirements:

-  .Python 3.x
+    Python 3.x
-  .Pillow library (pip install Pillow)
+    Pillow library (pip install Pillow)

 Installation:

-  1.Clone or download the repository to your local machine.
+    Clone or download the repository to your local machine.
-  2.Install Python 3.x if not already installed.
+    Install Python 3.x if not already installed.
-  3.Install Pillow library using pip:
+    Install Pillow library using pip:

   License: